 Wrap up the training frame work.

-Finalize the draft of the dissertation.
+Finalize the draft of the proposal.

 CONCLUSION

-In this paper, we investigated several applications of nonparametric Bayesian approach in acoustic modeling problem.
+In this proposal, we investigated several applications of nonparametric Bayesian approach in acoustic modeling problem.
 The first application was speech segmentation and automatic sub-word discovery.
 For this application, we proposed to use nonparametric Bayesian methods for segmentation and clustering and also to generate a lexicon that maps words into discovered units.
 The second application is to use a nonparametric Bayesian model to model each sub-word unit.
 In this section we propose a new type of HDP-HMM named left-to-right HDP-HMM and its corresponding inference algorithm.
 Finally, we proposed a nonparametric Bayesian framework and training algorithm to use left-to-right HDP-HMMs in a continuous speech recognizer application.

-Major contributions of this research are: 1- Introducing left-to-right HDP-HMMs with HDP emission and corresponding inference algorithm.
-2- Introducing an algorithm to train left-to-right HDP-HMMs in a continuous speech recognition system with flat start.
-3- Study the performance of left-to-right HDP-HMM in speech recognition problems, it is expected this nonparametric model improves the word error rate (WER) of the system in respect to conventional ASRs without increasing the computational complexity of the recognizer.
-4- Use nonparametric clustering approach for state tying.
-5- Study the application of the nonparametric Bayesian models in automatic acoustic discovery.
-It is expected the discovered units performs at least as good as manually designed units while unlike manually designed units (e.g. phonemes) do not need extensive linguistic knowledge.
+Major contributions of this research are: (1) introducing left-to-right HDP-HMMs with HDP emission and corresponding inference algorithm; (2) introducing an algorithm to train left-to-right HDP-HMMs in a continuous speech recognition system; (3) study the performance of a left-to-right HDP-HMM; (4) use a nonparametric clustering approach for state tying; and (5) study the application of the nonparametric Bayesian models in automatic acoustic unit discovery.
+It is expected that the discovered units will perform at least as good as manually designed units and will not require extensive linguistic knowledge.
+It is also expected that our nonparametric model improves the word error rate (WER) of the system with respect to conventional ASR systems without increasing the computational complexity of the recognizer.